 I was a bit nervous to cut this beauty, but I was so excited to see our finished project, that I quickly put my nervousness aside.

-Once I got my pieces cut, I sewed them together and then attached it to the base of the bench.
-All that was left to do was to add the trim and nails.
+Once I have my pieces cut, I sew them together and then attach it to the base of the bench.
+Finally, all that was left to do is to add the trim and nails.

 Are you ready for our reveal?
 I am!!

 Not too shabby, eh?
 I love this bench for its rustic appeal and the storage it offers.
-We not only tried to recreate the Pottery Barn bench, but also make it better.
+Also, we not only tried to recreate the Pottery Barn bench, but also make it better.
 Instead of a 3″ foam on top, I choose the 4″ to give long-lasting effect and use.